 However, registration services/ audits cost a lot of money.
-For a small company, registration auditing services may cost $15,000-$25,000 / 3-year period, not to mention the drain on employee resources needed to answer the auditor’s questions (auditees).
-The less expensive solution would be for the company to “Self-Certify” / “Self-Declare” conformance to ISO 14001.
+For a small company, registration auditing services may cost $15,000-$25,000 over a three-year period, not to mention the drain on employee resources needed to answer the auditor’s questions (auditees).
+The less expensive solution would be for the company to “Self-Certify” or “Self-Declare” conformance to ISO 14001.

 • Making a self-determination and self-declaration